mark-watson/Java-AI-Book/manuscript/opennlp.md

 ~~~~~~~~

-For most purposes the default word frequency (or bag of words) feature generator is probably OK so using the command line tool is a good place to start.
+For some purposes the default word frequency (or bag of words) feature generator is probably OK so using the command line tool is a good place to start because models are smaller and training time is minimal.
+Adding the **NGramFeatureGenerator** increases both training time and model size but should produce better results.
 Here is the output from running the **DoccatTrainer** command line tool:

 {line-numbers=off}
 ~~~~~~~~